Where Does Catalan Cuisine Come From?

 This sauce is made with almonds, garlic, pine nuts, walnuts, hazelnuts, bread and parsley, all pounded in a mortar with oil.

 It is a sauce made from tomatoes and onions chopped and fried in olive oil.

 In Catalonia, it is prepared with olive oil and garlic, without egg yolk.
 This succulent sauce is usually used to accompany hot dishes or cooked food.

 The name "allioli" comes simply from the ingredients that make it up: "garlic and oil" gives in Catalan "all i oli".

-Restaurants with Catalan Cuisine
+Restaurants Serving Catalan Dishes